Ectropion (ek-TROH-pee-on) is when your lower eyelid turns or sags outward, away from your eye, exposing the surface of your inner eyelid.

 When you blink, your eyelids help distribute tears that protect and lubricate your eyes.
 The tears drain into the puncta, which are openings inside your eyelids that lead to the tear ducts.

 When the lower lid turns outward, it affects the way tears drain.
 This can result in a variety of symptoms, including:

 - chronic conjunctivitis (inflammation also known as “pink eye”)

-Long-term irritation, excessive dryness, and exposure of the cornea can lead to infection of the eye, called conjunctivitis, or pink eye.
+Long-term irritation, excessive dryness, and exposure of the cornea can lead to conjunctivitis, or infection of the eye.
 This can result in infected pus or fluid around your eye and on your eyelashes, especially when you wake up in the morning.
-Other complications include: